tinusaur/guides/docs/tinusaur-board-2-assembling/Identifying-value-resistors.md

 # Identifying the Value of a Resistor

-A resistor is an electrical component that limits or regulates the flow of electrical current in an electronic circuit.
+A resistor is an electrical component that limits or regulates the flow of the electrical current in an electronic circuit.
 Resistors can also be used to provide a specific voltage for an active device, for example an LED (light-emitting diode).
 The Tinosaur kit might contain more than one resistor, each having a different purpose.

 To identify the value of a resistor (measured in ohms), use the following color-coded table: